sodadata/docs/soda/new-documentation.md

 #### June 21, 2022

 * Added details to Soda Core documentation for using [system variables]({% link soda-core/configuration.md %}#provide-credentials-as-system-variables).  to store sensitive credentials.
-* Updated the [Quick start for Soda Core and Soda Cloud]({% link soda/quick-start-soda-core.md %}) with slightly changed instructions.
+* Updated the Quick start for Soda Core and Soda Cloudwith slightly changed instructions.

 #### June 20, 2022